JacksonBurns/xtb-ts-screener/paper/paper.md

 Most modern approaches require the addition of more simulation parameters to get results.

 To do so, we will add the gibbs energy of each of the three optimization steps which shows change over time, the e0 zpe for each, and the number of steps required in each optimization to reach convergence (for the semiempirical simulations).

+With these additional descriptors, the model performance stays almost flat across the epochs.
+This indicates that the embedding is more meaningful but we might now be data limited.
+Additional data were retrieved from the dataset.

+Started by increasing the number of epochs.
+Then further reduced learning rate.

+# Future Work
+The dataset is imbalanced and should be expanded with more negative examples.
+Additional descriptors could be added.
+Graph networks could be added as well.
+Zero padding is one of the simplest approaches but not the most rigorous, could be replaced with other encodings or some variety of autoencoding scheme.

 # Acknowledgements